haskelladdict/pst/README.md

 pst
 ===

-pst is a command line tool for processing and combining columns across column oriented files.
+pst is a command line tool for processing and combining columns across column oriented files. pst can also compute row-wise statistics (such as mean, median, variance, etc).

 usage
 -----